Hippie trail: Guides and travelogues

 The BIT Guide, recounting collective experiences and reproduced at a fairly low cost, produced the early duplicated stapled-together "foolscap bundle" with a pink cover providing information for travellers and updated by those on the road, warning of pitfalls and places to see and stay.
 BIT, under Geoff Crowther (who later joined Lonely Planet), lasted from 1972 until the last edition in 1980.
 The 1971 edition of The Whole Earth Catalog devoted a page to the "Overland Guide to Nepal."
-In 1973 Tony Wheeler and his wife Maureen Wheeler, the creators of the Lonely Planet guidebooks, produced a publication about the hippie trail called Across Asia On The Cheap.
+In 1973, Tony Wheeler and his wife Maureen Wheeler produced a publication about the hippie trail called Across Asia On The Cheap.
 They wrote this 94-page pamphlet based upon travel experiences gained by crossing Western Europe, the Balkans, Turkey and Iran from London in a minivan.
 After having travelled through these regions, they sold the van in Afghanistan and continued on a succession of chicken buses, third-class trains and long-distance trucks.
 They crossed Pakistan, India, Nepal, Thailand, Malaysia and Indonesia and arrived nine months later in Sydney with a combined 27 cents in their pockets.

-Paul Theroux wrote a classic account of the route in The Great Railway Bazaar (1975).
-Two more recent travel books — The Wrong Way Home (1999) by Peter Moore and Magic Bus (2008) by Rory Maclean — also retrace the original hippie trail.
+Paul Theroux wrote an account of the route in The Great Railway Bazaar (1975).
+Two later travel books, The Wrong Way Home (1999) by Peter Moore and Magic Bus (2008) by Rory Maclean, also retrace the original hippie trail.

-In popular culture

-The 1981 song "Down Under" by Australian rock band Men at Work sets out with a scene on the hippie trail while under the influence of marijuana: "Travelling in a fried-out Kombi, on a hippie trail, head full of zombie."

-The Rolling Stones song "Sympathy for the Devil" appears to reference the dangers of traveling along the Hippie Trail in the 1960s, in the lines "And I laid traps for troubadours / Who get killed before they reached Bombay."

-Charles Sobhraj's crimes along the trail are depicted in the 2021 eight-part BBC drama series The Serpent.
-Bollywood hit movie of 1971 Haré Rama Haré Krishna focussed on girl from broken family falling for drug addiction while in company of hippies in Kathmandu.
-The movie directed by legendary actor Dev Anand has anti-drug message and shot actress Zeenat Aman to fame.
-The movie title song Dum Maro Dum is a popular song in India.